sibvisions/reactUI.embedding/README.md

 - run `npm start` in your reactUI.embedding directory

 ## Example
-If you want to embed ReactUI in your react project import the ReactUI component and pass the `embedded` property.
-Then it is also required to add embeddedOptions to launch the correct application, set the baseUrl to communicate with the server, language and authentication.
+If you want to embed ReactUI in your react project import the ReactUI component and pass the `embedOptions` property.
+The embedOptions property is used to launch the correct application, set the baseUrl to communicate with the server, language and authentication.

-### embeddedOptions properties
+### embedOptions properties
-In general embeddedOptions is not typed so it is possible to add any properties to it, but there are some which are necessary, pay attention to typing and casing!
+In general embedOptions is not typed so it is possible to add any properties to it, but there are some which are necessary, pay attention to typing and casing!
 Parameter | Type | Description
 --- | --- | --- |
 appName | string | Name of the application you want to launch.